TeresaHehe/Teresa-s-BSE-Portfolio/index.md

 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone--->

+For my second milestone, I first connected the moisture detection sensor to the main processing component,then connected the processing component to the computer, and finally displayed the moisture level inside the planter on the screen.
+Now, when water makes contact with the sensor, the screen will be filled with water.
+There is also a minimum and maximum moisture level; if those limits are surpassed, an audio warning will be played.

 # First Milestone